v1s1t0r999/LocateMe/README.md

 2. ``` cd LocateMe ```
 3. ``` python3 SETUP.py ```
 4. ``` python3 LocateMe.py```

+For the Ones who don't have Python3.5+ installed,
+1. ```apt-get install -y python3```

 ##
 ## :outbox_tray: Updates :outbox_tray:
-If you want to request a feature, do so by submitting a Pull Request only.
+If you want to request a feature, do so by submitting a Pull Request or suggesting it at `#common-text-channel` at our [Discord Server].

 **Future Updates May Include:**
 - **Find Your Victim's IPv4(if you don't know).**